Warwick Agreement

-There are many principles covered by each heading (see separate sheets), including statutory pay and paid holidays, protection for pensions, sanitation improvements in the NHS, healthy eating in schools, expansion of skills programmes in the UK and more stringent limitations on interest rates and fees.

 Future developments

+In September 2006, Amicus assistant general secretary Tony Burke slammed the government at the Trades Union Congress over its failure to implement equal employment rights to agency and temporary workers, with the government blaming its lack of progress on a failure to secure an agreement on an EU directive which would have formed the framework of the legislation.

 There is a small sector that believes a new, more relevant version of the Warwick Agreement is required to clamp down on some aspects of public services.
 John McDonnell MP is one of this group, quoted as saying:

 “Central to this Warwick Mark II programme should be the end of privatisation, the promotion of public ownership and public services, and the implementation of the Trade Union Freedom Bill.”

 Another prominent character in this is Jon Cruddas MP, who puts a lot of emphasis on policy change and improving Trade Union rights.